 It never hurts to double-check your work, especially if it’s something as important as a website relaunch!
 Make sure your development team takes the proper steps to ensure your target audience can find your new website once it’s live.

 - Do your developers have a launch day plan that includes removing password protection and the meta=”noindex” tag when going live?

 - How soon will 301 redirects be implemented after the new website is live?
 Who will test them?

 - Do you have a plan in place for walking through the live website and ensuring that everything is functioning properly?

 - Who is responsible for submitting the new XML sitemap to Google?

 Additional safeguards for website relaunch

 After hundreds of hours of manpower (and tens of thousands of dollars) the relaunch of a website can be a stressful undertaking.
 It may go without saying, but it’s more than worthwhile to engage a team of SEO experts to help plan and support your redesign, as well as mitigate risks in your website relaunch process.

 Also, make sure launch day occurs when you have “all hands on deck,” i.e., not over Christmas break or when key players are out of the office, and that you’ve set aside time and resources to check your freshly launched content and tackle any errors as they arise.

-At Pure Visibility, our Visibility Audit for Redesign includes a comprehensive review of your website’s SEO, local search optimization, content performance, paid search configuration, social media accounts, and competition.
-We build a thorough picture of your digital presence and provide specific suggestions on how to move forward with your redesign.
+Our Website Redesign Audit includes a comprehensive review of your website’s SEO, traffic, content, backlinks, and technical structure, as well as visibility influencers, such as mobile-friendliness and page speed.
+We build a thorough picture of your digital visibility and provide specific suggestions on how to move forward with your redesign